PoignardAzur/poignardazur.github.io/_posts/2023-02-02-masonry-01-and-my-vision-for-rust-ui.md

 This was, as far as I'm aware, the state of the art in testing Qt applications.

-(It's hard be confident about this kind of statement.
+(It's hard to be confident about this kind of statement.
 In this case though, the company had hired engineers from the Qt org for a few weeks of consulting, so if there was a more efficient way to do this, I assume the team would at least be aware of it, which I know they weren't.
 Also, I still occasionally read Qt docs and I've still found nothing on writing unit tests for widgets.)

 Anyway, Qt is far from alone in this.
 GTK doesn't support testing either; most Rust GUI frameworks don't; only the browser ecosystem has some support for headless testing, thanks to NPM packages.